Gauntlet173/gauntlet173.github.io/content/project/blawx.md

 which I believe to be the best way to encode legislation, regulation, and contract, and turn it into a user interface that is approachable for non-programmers.

-It is a graphical development environment for the Flora-2 programming language, built in Google's Blockly tool for graphical development environments.
-The source code is [avaialable on GitHub](https://github.com/Blawx/blawx), and a working demonstration is available online at [www.blawx.com](https://www.blawx.com).
+It is a web app and graphical development environment for the s(CASP) programming language, built in Google's Blockly tool for graphical development environments.
+The source code is [avaialable on GitHub](https://github.com/Lexpedite/blawx), and a working demonstration is available online at [dev.blawx.com](https://dev.blawx.com).

-An early version of Blawx was also demonstrated in [an article in the MIT Computational Law Report](https://law.mit.edu).
+A very early version of Blawx was also demonstrated in [an article in the MIT Computational Law Report](https://law.mit.edu).

-To get started, check out the [beginner's guide in the documentation on the live demo](https://dev.blawx.com/docs/guide).